r-lib/gargle/tests/testthat/_snaps/gargle-oauth-client.md

       gargle_oauth_client(id = "ID", secret = 1234)
     Condition
       Error in `gargle_oauth_client()`:
-      ! `secret` must be a single string, not a number.
+      ! `secret` must be a single string, not the number 1234.

 ---